Representation learning to advance multi-institutional studies with electronic health record data from US and France

-We construct a co-occurrence matrix to derive PPMI-SVD embeddings for each institution to capture the interactions between EHR codes based on their co-occurrence within patient records, following the methodology described in \cite{beam2018clinical} and \cite{hong2021clinical}.
+\paragraph{Institution-specific PPMI-SVD embeddings from co-occurrence patterns.} We construct a co-occurrence matrix to derive PPMI-SVD embeddings for each institution to capture the interactions between EHR codes based on their co-occurrence within patient records, following the methodology described in \cite{beam2018clinical} and \cite{hong2021clinical}.
 For each institution $m \in \{1, \ldots, M\}$, the matrix $\Csc_m = \big[\Csc_m(i,j)\big]$ records the frequency of co-occurrences between the $i$-th and $j$-th codes within $30$-day windows.
+We adopt a 30-day co-occurrence window as proposed in prior research \cite{hong2021clinical, MIKGI, gan2023arch}.

-We generate PPMI-SVD embeddings for all codes in the $m$th institution by applying SVD to the PPMI.
-To create initial embeddings for LP codes, we initialize the embedding of each LP code as a weighted average of the embeddings of their associated child LOINC codes.
-Detailed steps for generating the PPMI-SVD embeddings for both the EHR base codes and LP codes in the $m$th institution are provided in Supplementary~\ref{supp:ppmi}.
+We generate PPMI-SVD embeddings for all codes in the $m$th institution by applying SVD to the PPMI matrix.
+To create initial embeddings for LP codes, we initialize the embedding of each LP code as a weighted average of the embeddings of its associated child LOINC codes.
+Detailed steps for generating the PPMI-SVD embeddings for both the EHR base codes and LP codes in the $m$th institution are provided in Supplementary Section~\ref{supp:ppmi}.
 The resulting $d$-dimensional PPMI-SVD embeddings are denoted by $\V_{m}$.
-For ease of implementation, we transform $\V_m$ into a matrix $N\times d$ to represent the embeddings of the $N$ unique EHR codes throughout the $M$ institution by padding with $0$ for the codes that do not appear in the $m$th institution.
+For ease of implementation, we transform $\V_m$ into an $N\times d$ matrix to represent the embeddings of the $N$ unique EHR codes across all $M$ institutions by padding with zeros for the codes that do not appear in the $m$th institution.